 3) Lastly, fill the baking tin all the way to the top and you will see how high these muffins rise over the rim.
 So what you get is not just any muffin top, but a sky-high muffin top.
 That’s my favorite part!

 The texture of the muffin is delicate, but it’s not as light as a cupcake, therefore it’s hearty enough for breakfast.
 The taste is rich, moist and fruity.
 The scent is buttery, with vanilla and just a subtle note of cinnamon.
 The streusel topping is crunchy and sweet.
-It truly is the perfect blueberry muffin.
+These are truly the perfect blueberry streusel muffins.

 - 1 tbsp (13g) baking powder